nkhmelni/Obscura/docs/ENCRYPTION.md

 ## Default Behavior

-The pass operates in two modes depending on whether you include `enc_options.h`:
+The pass operates in two modes depending on whether you include `config.h`:

 | Configuration | Behavior |
 |---------------|----------|